spacem/dngearsim/README.md

 I wanted an app that is usable on mobile but I didn’t want hosting costs.
 My idea was to use static html/javascript pages which could be hosted on free hosting (ie. github pages).

-## Development enviroment
+## Development environment
-* Install node.js, gitand an editor (eg. visual studio code)
+* Install node.js, git and an editor (eg. visual studio code)
 * Open node.js command prompt
 * git clone https://github.com/spacem/dngearsim.git
 * cd dngearsim